p-sav/PFDA/README.md

 #### Home Energy Analytics – Tariff, Export & Battery Optimisation

-A data analytics project that uses **30-minute smart meter data** to analyse residential electricity usage, compare tariff structures, and evaluate whether exporting to the grid or storing energy in a home battery is the better financial strategy.
+A data analytics project that uses **30 minute smart meter data** to analyse residential electricity usage, compare tariff structures, and evaluate whether exporting to the grid or storing energy in a home battery is the better financial strategy.

 ---